-Staff Response: The requested tentative map and density bonus will further the above goals and policies by establishing lots, developing subdivision infrastructure and roads, and by providing a 32% residential density bonus to develop 175 units, including 75 affordable units, within the planned Roseland Village.
-The Project will support higher density residential and commercial development within the Roseland Priority Development Area and will thus provide residents, workers, and visitors with increased access to public transit, pedestrian facilities, and bicycle routes.
+Staff Response: The Project will further the above goals and policies by establishing lots, developing subdivision infrastructure and roads, and by providing a 32% residential density bonus to develop 175 units, including 75 affordable units, within the planned Roseland Village.
+The Project will support planned higher density residential and commercial development within the Roseland Priority Development Area and will thus provide residents, workers, and visitors with increased access to public transit, pedestrian facilities, and bicycle routes.
 The Project will create a direct pedestrian/bicycle connection between the Joe Rodota trail - a Class I bicycle pedestrian path - and Sebastopol Road.
 It will support public transit use along Sebastopol Road and West Avenue corridors that serve Downtown SMART station, Second Street Bus Terminal, and downtown employment locations.
 The Project will construct sidewalk improvements that will support pedestrian travel within the vicinity of the project site.
 In this regard, the Project will help to minimize dependence on automobiles and greenhouse gas emissions within the City consistent with General Plan goals.

-The Project will allow future development of a 175-unit housing project within the center of the Roseland community and within walking distance of community services, schools, shopping, restaurants, and a future public plaza and library.
-The Project will also enable construction of 75 deed-restricted housing units for very low- and low-income households - a housing product that the City greatly needs.
+The Project will support planned development of a 175 housing units \vdash within the center of the Roseland community and within walking distance of community services, schools, shopping, restaurants, and a future public plaza and library.

+The Project will also support the construction of 75 deed-restricted housing units for very low- and low-income households - a housing product that the City greatly needs.

-The proposed redevelopment of the Roseland Shopping Center site implements the vision of both the Sebastopol Road Urban Vision Plan and the Roseland Area/Sebastopol Road Specific Plan - both of which included extensive input from the community - by providing a one-acre parcel for a public plaza and adjoining parcels for the Mercado and a civic building for public uses (including a library).
+The Project will to enable redevelopment of the western half of the Roseland Village Neighborhood Center implements the vision of both the Sebastopol Road Urban Vision Plan and the Roseland Area/Sebastopol Road Specific Plan - both of which included extensive input from the community - by establishing a oneacre parcel for a public plaza and adjoining parcels for a community market (Mercado) and a civic building for public uses (including a library).